Simon-Struggler/The-Dungeons-of-Crutches-and-Hunger/README.md

 Though you could always launch this game in github codespaces.
 I'm pretty sure you don't need to pip install curses that way.

 --- CONTROLS ---
 1. Movement.
 You can move laterally using the arrowkeys or WASD.
-For diagonal movement you must bind the keys you prefer in the settings menu (the section where you choose a gamemode).
+For diagonal movement you can bind the keys you prefer in the settings menu (the section where you choose a gamemode), the default are "[" "]" ";" "'".
 The settings don't persist after quitting the game.
 Also, you can use the 'e' key to skip your turn.
 Holding it long enough will begin a meditation process which restores HP until disturbed, just watch out for hunger.
 2. Attacking.
 You can attack enemies by simply walking into them.
 There is also an option to force-attack a tile, for which you must either press the 'f' key and then a direction in which to attack, or press ctrl+direction key (lateral only).
 3. Inventory.
 Press the 'i' key to open a multipurpose character menu.
               The left section shows your stat-line.
 Pressing Enter on any stat will give you the option of either increasing it or reading information about the stat.